Superfield Approaches to a Model of Bosonic String: Curci-Ferrari Type Restrictions: Conclusions

 Within the ambit of MBTSA, it becomes evident that we have to take, at least, the helps of the {\it (anti-)chiral} superfield expansions [cf. Eq.
-(27)] so that we can obtain $s_b\,\bar C_\mu = i\,B_\mu$ and $s_{ab}\,C_\mu = i\,\bar B_\mu$ for the D-dimensional diffeomorphism invariant theory (see e.g. [18] for details) in addition to the validity of off-shell {\it nilpotency} property so that we can obtain: $s_b\,C_\mu = C^\rho\,\partial_\rho\,C_\mu$ and $s_{ab}\,\bar C_\mu = \bar C^\rho\,\partial_\rho\,\bar C_\mu$.
+(27)] so that we can obtain $s_b\,\bar C_\mu = i\,B_\mu$ and $s_{ab}\,C_\mu = i\,\bar B_\mu$ for the D-dimensional diffeomorphism invariant theory (see e.g. [13, 18] for details) in addition to the validity of off-shell {\it nilpotency} property so that we can obtain: $s_b\,C_\mu = C^\rho\,\partial_\rho\,C_\mu$ and $s_{ab}\,\bar C_\mu = \bar C^\rho\,\partial_\rho\,\bar C_\mu$.
 The above {\it two} inputs are essential for the completeness of MBTSA.
-Hence, we have exploited the theoretical potential of the ACSA to BRST formalism [22-26] so that {\it both} the above {\it inputs} can be taken care of.
+Hence, we have exploited the theoretical potential of the ACSA to BRST formalism (see, e. g.
+[15]) so that {\it both} the above {\it inputs} can be taken care of.
 As a consequence, it becomes important to blend {\it together} the ideas from the MBTSA and ACSA so that we can derive {\it all} the (anti-)BRST symmetry transformations for the {\it all} the fields of a diffeomorphism invariant theory {\it along with} the derivation of appropriate (anti-)BRST invariant CF-type restrictions.
 This is what we have {\it precisely} done in our present investigation.
-Our earlier works [19-21] on the 1D diffeomorphism invariant models of the relativistic and non-relativistic particles (of SUSY and non-SUSY varieties) have {\it also} exploited the ideas behind MBTSA and ACSA {\it together} to obtain the 1D version $[B + \bar B + i\, (\bar C \, \dot C - \dot{\bar C}\, C) = 0]$ of the {\it universal} D-dimensional CF-type restrictions.
+Our earlier works (see, e.g. [14] and references theirin) on the 1D diffeomorphism invariant models of the relativistic and non-relativistic particles (of SUSY and non-SUSY varieties) have {\it also} exploited the ideas behind MBTSA and ACSA {\it together} to obtain the 1D version $[B + \bar B + i\, (\bar C \, \dot C - \dot{\bar C}\, C) = 0]$ of the {\it universal} D-dimensional CF-type restrictions that have been derived and thoroughly discussed in [18, 13].